Find a Guide

 Simon was an infantry officer for over 30 years.
 A member of the Royal Anglian Regiment, he served on operations in Northern Ireland, Bosnia, Iraq and Afghanistan.
 He has a Bachelor’s Degree in History, Master’s Degree in Military Studies and is a Graduate of the Advanced Command and Staff Course.

-His fascination with touring battlefields began in 1977, when living in Germany he went to see the film a Bridge Too Far.
+His fascination with battlefield touring began in 1977, when living in Germany he went to see the film a Bridge Too Far.
 Then persuaded his father, a Royal Air Force officer, to take him to Arnhem to try and bring to life what he had just seen.
-This interest further developed as student, studying for a History Degree at Portsmouth Polytechnic, where he organised his first Battlefield Tour, a trip with student friends to Normandy.
-He was very lucky in that his military career really allowed him to indulge this passion, taking him on numerous Battlefield Tours and Staff Rides, In Europe, America, and as far afield as Vietnam and the Falkland Islands.
+An interest which further developed as student, studying for a History Degree at Portsmouth Polytechnic.
+Where he organised his first Battlefield Tour, a trip with student friends to Normandy.
+He was lucky his military career allowed him to indulge this passion, taking him on numerous Battlefield Tours and Staff Rides, In Europe, America, and as far afield as Vietnam and the Falkland Islands.

-Accredited Guide Number: 22
+Accredited Guide Number: 75

 Christopher Finn